10XMairing/VisitorManagerApp/README.md

 * For now sms feature has been disabled due to low credits

 To run the application

+The email and sms service wont work without the api keys for gmail and MSG91(see `.env.example` at `/registry`)

 The main app is at `/registry`.
 The frontend has already been compiled and added to server files.